tbergeron/ThinAir/README.md

 ***
 ##### Update 2012-08-16
 ThinAir finally has a npm package!
 See installation instructions for more details.
+Tests aren't working since I'll have to tweak them to adapt to the new package structure.
+It shouldn't take long.

 ##### Update 2012-07-28
 ThinAir is now _Ready for development_.
 What it means is that developers who want to try the framework and develop project with it are now welcome to do so!
 Documentation is almost 100% finished, if anything seems missing, please open an issue.